-To add the Signaling Interface in the enterprise direction, select Signaling Interface from the Network & Flows menu on the left-hand side, click the Add button (not shown).
+To add the Signaling Interface in the enterprise direction, select Signaling Interface from the Device Specific Settings menu on the left-hand side, select the device being managed and click the Add button (not shown).

-- On the Add Signaling Interface screen, enter an appropriate Name for the interface. - Under IP Address, select from the drop-down menus the network and IP address to be associated with this interface. - Enter 5061 for TLS Port, since TLS port 5061 is used to listen for signaling traffic from Session Manager in the sample configuration, as defined in Section 6.6. - Select a TLS Profile. - Click Finish.
+- On the Add Signaling Interface screen, enter an appropriate Name for the interface. - Under IP Address, select from the drop-down menus the network and IP address to be associated with this interface. - Enter 5061 for TLS Port, since TLS port 5061 is used to listen for signaling traffic from Session Manager in the sample configuration, as defined in Section 6.6. - Select a TLS Profile (See Note below). - Click Finish.